-Obama's Response To Trump Supporter At Rally Showed Us What We Need In POTUS
+Obama's Reaction To Trump Supporter At Rally Shows The Type Of POTUS We Need

 You can say what you want about Barack Obama, but you can never doubt his class.

 On Friday, the President of the United States showed us once again why he is in a league of his own when he handled a disruption at his rally like a boss.

 It all started in North Carolina, where Obama was campaigning for Hillary Clinton.

 While Obama was making the case that Donald Trump is "unfit" to be president, the crowd turned its attention to a Trump supporter who stood up in the middle of the speech.